mauris-winata/G1_CAPTCHA_Beater/README.md

 *To Build the Project:*
 -
+**Note: The following build procedure was verified on Ubuntu 16.04.7 LTS operating system**

 ### Building Hardware Kernel ###
 1. Change directory into source ('cd ./source')
 2. The makefile contains commands to build individual IPs of every block within the hardware kernel